-Student Requests for Curricular Modifications or Exceptions (Other than Request for Reasonable Accommodations based on a qualified student's disability, which shall follow the procedures outlined by the URI Office of Disability Services for Students)
+Student Requests for Curricular Modifications or Exceptions (other than Request for Reasonable Accommodations based on a qualified student's disability, which shall follow the procedures outlined by the URI Office of Disability, Access and Inclusion.)

 Undergraduate students seeking exceptions to any University rule pertaining to their academic circumstances, including degree requirements and courses of study, shall do so by written petitions submitted to the College of Nursing Assistant Dean.
 Students should follow the procedure below: